MicrosoftDocs/azure-devops-docs/docs/package/feeds/views.md

 ## Views for other scenarios

 In time, we expect to provide views for a wider range of scenarios.
 For example, you might create a view to filter to packages from a certain author or with a certain OSS license.
-If you have a scenario you'd like to suggest, please visit the [Package Management UserVoice](https://visualstudio.uservoice.com/forums/330519-team-services/category/145266-package-management).
+If you have a scenario you'd like to suggest, please visit the [Azure Artifacts UserVoice](https://visualstudio.uservoice.com/forums/330519-team-services/category/145266-package-management).